 A multi-tool, a knife, and a tarp are also good to have, as sometimes you need to prepare the ground before pitching a tent.
 A mallet or a hammer will also help you with pitching a tent.

 Now, imagine the nighttime and the complete darkness.
-You’re tired and maybe a bit worse for wear, but you want to find your pyjamas, your bottle of water, or even your teddy bear.
+You’re tired and maybe a bit worse for wear, but you want to find your pajamas, your bottle of water, or even your teddy bear.
 Or maybe you just really want to get inside your tent as quickly as possible without too much tripping up, stumbling, or even getting into the wrong tent!
 A headlamp or a flashlight makes nighttime at music festival much easier.

 What may turn out extremely useful is a camping lantern which you can hang up in the middle of your tent ceiling.
 It will provide the light for the whole tent and will free your hands from holding a flashlight.